 - First of all, don’t listen to anyone who says you won’t be able to do this!
 If you can make enough milk for one baby you can make enough for two!
 In fact, the research shows that mothers with twins make MORE than double the amount of milk for one baby and moms of triplets make more than triple.
 Yes, our bodies over-compensate.
 Another cool thing.
 Your breasts know you are carrying twins before they are born and prepare accordingly!

-- Find other moms who are breastfeeding twins and enlist their support.
-La Leche League may be a good resource to connect with moms of multiples.
+- Find other parents who are breastfeeding twins and enlist their support.
+La Leche League may be a good resource to connect with parents of multiples.
 Many communities have support groups for families with multiples.
 In Seattle, it’s Seattle Families of Multiples.
 Get connected while you are pregnant!

 - It would be a good idea to meet with a Board Certified Lactation Consultant (IBCLC) while you’re still pregnant.
 Especially true if this will be your first experience breastfeeding.
 She will help you find resources, locate the best breast pump and help you develop a plan for success.